Report of Minister of Foreign Affairs Vladimir Makei

 “The president gave clear-cut and specific instructions for each region.
 The head of state was informed about those who fail to meet export targets.
 Instructions were given to deal with each economic entity and each region that fall behind these targets,” Vladimir Makei added.

 The minister also provided details about the schedule of the forthcoming international contacts that are due to take place till the end of the year.
 The schedule will be very busy.
 The head of state is expected to participate in a number of important international events that will be hosted by Belarus.
 Among them are the OSCE-wide conference on combating terrorism in digital age and the Munich Security Conference Core Group Meeting.
-Alexander Lukashenko is expected to visit a number of foreign states, including as part of his commitments to various integration associations (the CIS, the CSTO and the EAEU).
+Aleksandr Lukashenko is expected to visit a number of foreign states, including as part of his commitments to various integration associations (the CIS, the CSTO and the EAEU).
 The next visit will be to Uzbekistan.